 Depots can only pay refunds for beverage containers that are registered.
 If the depot cannot verify registration, you can either leave the container with the depot for recycling or you can take the container home with you.

-You can also use the BCMB’s public online Registration Database to verify the registration of the container yourself.
+You can also use the BCMB’s online Registration Database to verify the registration of the container yourself.

 5. I paid a deposit on a beverage container, but the depot is telling me that the container is not registered.